-Motorcycles unveiled for 2018 during Motorcycle Live 2017
+Motorcycles Unveiled for 2018 During Motorcycle Live 2017

 Triumph showcased their latest models of the Tiger family with the upgraded Tiger 800 XC and XR.
 These models have gone through over 200 improvements in the chassis and engine.

-KTM 790 Duke, which is an ultra-compact bike with 105hp and high-tech features, was shown at ML 2017.
-It has features such as ABS, lean angle traction control, quick shifter and KTM ride modes.
+KTM 790 Duke, an ultra-compact bike with 105hp and high-tech features, was shown at ML 2017.
+It has features such as ABS, lean-angle traction control, quick shifter and KTM ride modes.

 The 2017 show had more than 100,000 bikers and fans from all over the globe.
 This year promises to be no different.
-The show is going to be a grand event for the biking enthusiasts across the planet, with opportunities to not only try out motorcycles but also come across custom-made bikes and accessories for sale.
+The show will be a grand event for all biking enthusiasts across the planet, with opportunities to not only try out motorcycles but also come across custom-made bikes and accessories for sale.